czcorpus/wag/INSTALL.md

 First, put a directory to the `src/js/tiles/custom` along with `index.ts` file.
 The `index.ts` file must:

-1) export its tile type:  e.g. `export const TILE_TYPE = 'MyTileType';`
+1) export some tile config interface extending `TileConf`
 2) export `init()` factory function, e.g.: `export const init:TileFactory.TileFactory<MyTileConf> = (args) => new MyTile(args);`
     1) the type returned by the `init()` function must implement `ITileProvider`

+You have to generate tile schema using `npm start schemata:make-tile {tiles path} {name of config interface}`.
+E.g. `npm start schemata:make-tile core/htmlTile HtmlTileConf`.

 Second, update your app's configuration - i.e. at least define a tile instance and put it in the layout.
+In tile configuration `tileType` is the capitalised folder name of your tile in `src/js/tiles/custom`.

 Third, build the project.

 ```
 npm start build:server && make start build:production